 3. The last step is to spray on the foil leaf sealer.
 This protects the leaf from being chipped off.
 Wait until the adhesive has dried before doing this step.

-Enjoy the Finished Product
+Enjoy the Finished Gold Leaf Furniture

 The finished doors have a rich gold finish to them.

 The whole piece of furniture looks much more expensive than it actually was.
 (You can see the whole bar makeover project HERE.)

 And the whole process only took an afternoon to complete!